Reading progress: 0%

 Joni Mitchell is one of the most important singer-songwriters.
 By the time she released Blue in 1971, she had already written songs that others turned into hits, including “Both Sides Now” and “Woodstock.”
 With Blue, she presented a record that felt intensely personal.
 The arrangements were often simple.
 The piano, acoustic guitar, and dulcimer played a supporting role, allowing her voice to come through clearly.

-The songs on Blue were emotionally direct.
-“A Case of You” and “River” are tracks that explore love, distance, and longing in a very honest way.
-Mitchell’s lyrics combined poetic imagery with direct confession.
-She didn’t make her experiences into simple slogans.
-Instead, she let contradictions stand out.
+The songs on Blue are emotionally direct.
+“A Case of You” and “River” explore love, distance, and longing with unusual openness.
+Mitchell’s lyrics combine poetic imagery with direct confession.
+She did not turn experience into slogans.
+Instead, she let contradictions remain visible.

 Her guitar tunings added harmonic color that set her apart from many other musicians of the same time.
 The music was elegant yet immediately accessible.
 Mitchell’s approach showed that intimacy doesn’t have to be complicated.
 Complexity could help people be more emotionally honest.

-In the music industry, Blue was a big moment for female songwriters.
-Carole King’s Tapestry was released around the same time, and together these albums changed what people thought they could expect.
-Women were no longer limited to interpreting songs written by others.
-They wrote their own stories and framed their own perspectives.
+Within the music industry, Blue marked a turning point for women songwriters.
+Carole King’s Tapestry appeared at nearly the same moment, and together those albums changed what mainstream audiences expected.
+Women were no longer confined to interpreting songs written by others.
+They wrote and framed their own stories.

 Mitchell also refused to be limited to one category.
-While her early music was based on folk, she started adding jazz influences and more complex arrangements in later albums like Court and Spark.
-This move showed that the singer-songwriter’s style wasn’t set in stone, but was more like a flexible framework focused on writing songs.
+While her early music drew heavily from folk, she later added jazz influences and more complex arrangements on albums like Court and Spark.
+That move showed that the singer-songwriter mode was not fixed.
+It was a flexible framework centered on songwriting.

 Mitchell helped the singer-songwriter era reach a new level of artistic maturity.
 This expanded the possibilities of personal storytelling.
 The shared collection of folk songs had become like an interior map.
 People listened to her because she sounded like herself, not because she was part of a movement.